nsip/nias3/README.md

 # nias3

-*** DEPRECATED (RETIRED) ***
+***CODE BASE DEPRECATED***

-*This repository is obsolete and retired (archived).
-This is an unmantained repository.
-In particular, note that it is not being updated with security patches, including those for dependent libraries.*
+*This repository still contains valuable information in the wiki.
+However, its code base is not maintained, inclduing security patches.*

 NIAS as peer-to-peer triple store